Modification: APOE: Transgenic

 Genetic Background: Origin: C57BL/6J; backcrossed with murine APOE-null mice

 Neuronal ApoE expression is widespread in the brain.
-Expression of ApoE3 protected against excitotoxin (kainic acid)-induced neuronal damage (loss of synaptophysin-positive presynaptic terminals and MAP2-positive neuronal dendrites in the neocortex and hippocampus, and a disruption of neurofilament-positive axons in the hippocampus).
+Expression of ApoE3 protected against kainic acid-induced neuronal damage, specifically loss of synaptophysin-positive presynaptic terminals and MAP2-positive neuronal dendrites in the neocortex and hippocampus, and reduced disruption of neurofilament-positive axons in the hippocampus.

 Available though Robert Mahley.

 - Buttini M, Orth M, Bellosta S, Akeefe H, Pitas RE, Wyss-Coray T, Mucke L, Mahley RW.
 Expression of human apolipoprotein E3 or E4 in the brains of Apoe-/- mice: isoform-specific effects on neurodegeneration.
 J Neurosci.
 1999 Jun 15;19(12):4867-80.
 PubMed.